MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 Another common deployment model is a blue-green approach.
 In this model, two identical sets (or pools) of workload infrastructure are deployed, both able to handle a full production load.
 One pool (the blue pool) runs the current version of the deployment and all users land on this pool.
 Meanwhile, the other pool (the green pool) is updated with the new version and internally tested.
 After internal testing a subset of the production traffic is routed to the updated pool.
 Like canary deployments, the rollout happens progressively as you shift more of the traffic over to the green pool in successively larger rollout waves.
 After you have finished the whole rollout, the updated pool then becomes the blue pool and the new green pool is ready for the next deployment.
 The two pools are logically separated from each other to protect from malfunctions.
 If you have deployed your workload in the [Deployment Stamps](/azure/architecture/patterns/deployment-stamp) design pattern, a variation of the blue-green model can be run by deploying on one stamp at a time.

-In either model, the time between each phase of the rollout is critical for monitoring the workload closely to watch for changes in health metrics, and you should provide ample “bake time” (time between roll out groups) to ensure that users from different regions or performing different tasks have time to use the workload in their normal capacity.
+In either model, the time between each phase of the rollout is critical for monitoring the workload closely to watch for changes in health metrics, and you should provide ample "bake time" (time between roll out groups) to ensure that users from different regions or performing different tasks have time to use the workload in their normal capacity.
 Generally speaking bake times should be measured in hours and days rather than minutes.
 The bake times will likely be longer for each group as you progressively move forward with the rollouts so that you can account for more users using the workload over different time zones and usage patterns changing over the course of the day.

 **Deployments must pass health checks before each phase of progressive exposure can begin**